-In my mid-twenties I began suffering terrible, painful digestive problems that I soon attributed to acid foods.
+In my mid-twenties I began suffering terrible, painful abdominal problems that I soon attributed to acid foods.
 That theory mostly held but not always.
 I could only live my life, get out the door, and not constantly worry about finding the nearest bathroom by keeping a strict diet of completely plain foods.

 Plain, as in baked or grilled or steamed; no seasoning but salt; no complicated ingredients; water or seltzer to wash it down.
 That could mean a burger with lettuce, no sauces, no tomatoes and no onions.
 It meant a salad of lettuce, carrots, and cucumbers with oil but no vinegar.
 It’s harder than it sounds and eating was difficult.
 Eating at a restaurant was nerve-racking.
 I ate like this for years but at least I got some of my life back.

 All the while I disagreed with doctors who diagnosed me with IBS (irritable bowel syndrome) and were lobbing random medicines to see what worked, including prescription medications with side-effects and even antacids.
-One doctor told me IBS was “a wastebasket diagnosis,” meaning if they did not know what it was, it was IBS.
+One doctor told me IBS was “a wastebasket diagnosis,” meaning if they did not know what the digestive problem was, it was IBS.
 I was not content with this hopeless life sentence.
 Since I had some control over the symptoms through diet, I had reason to believe there was a pattern that hadn’t been identified.

 I was Buddha-like in my dietary vigilance and therefore was able to test methodically.
 Since my plain diet left me symptomless, I was able to use this to determine what specifically was affecting me by adding on occasion a questionable ingredient to my food and assessing the outcome.
 A few key things became clear: